scverse/202503_hackathon_owkin/README.md

 ## Communication

-Stay connected and be in the loop:

-- **Scverse Zulip:**
-[Join our Zulip](https://scverse.zulipchat.com) and look for the [2025-03 hackathon owkin](https://scverse.zulipchat.com/#narrow/channel/488601-2025-03-hackathon-owkin) channel.
+Stay connected and be in the loop by [joining our Zulip](https://scverse.zulipchat.com) and look for the [2025-03 hackathon owkin](https://scverse.zulipchat.com/#narrow/channel/488601-2025-03-hackathon-owkin) channel.

 If you have any questions or doubts, please reach out, either via Zulip or using the contact information below.